-In the summers of 2014 and 2015 the Eightmile River Wild & Scenic Coordinating Committee conducted stream monitoring at eight sites in the watershed.
-In the summer of 2016, a ninth site (6A at Muddy Brook) was added.
-Below, is a brief summary of the full report and some general interpretations of the results.
+In the summers of 2014 and 2015 the Eightmile River Wild & Scenic Coordinating Committee (ERWSCC) conducted stream monitoring at eight sites in the watershed.
+In the summer of 2016, a ninth site (site 6A at Muddy Brook) was added and was also monitored in 2017, 2018, and 2019.
+Below is a brief summary of the full report and some general interpretations of the results.
 Establishing baseline conditions is important for future comparisons.